JoaoLopesF/RemoteDebug/README.md

 It is useful to filter important messages.

 Also have a **Profiler**, that can be turn on in telnet connection or in the code.
 This show the time between 2 calls of debug.
+And show the time in diferent colors, according to the elapsed time
 Example: One debug message before call of any funcion, and another after The time showed in last message, is the time that a function spends to run.